credmark/credmark-models-py/README.md

 When a model calls `self.context.run_model()` to run another model, an exception can be raised by the called model which will be received by the caller. `run_model()` can raise `ModelDataError`, `ModelRunError`, `ModelInputError`, `ModelNotFoundError` and various other sublasses of `ModelBaseError`.

-The standard models are in `credmark.model.errors`.
+The standard models are in `credmark.cmf.model.errors`.

 In order for models to be consistently deterministic, the ONLY type of exception a model should catch and handle from a call to `run_model()` is a `ModelDataError`, which is considered a permanent error for the given context.
 All other errors are considered transient resource issues, coding errors, or conditions that may change in the future.